OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 Though still exhibiting a high scatter, the above groupings that fit for the entire luminosity range (groups \ref{enum: civ_group_1}, \ref{enum: civ_group_3} and \ref{enum: civ_group_5}) give slopes roughly consistent with those of \hbeta and \mgii, while the flattened branch of the high-luminosity only groupings (\ref{enum: civ_group_2} and ~\ref{enum: civ_group_4}) have flat relationships between reverberation lag and AGN luminosity.
 This apparent disagreement between sources means we are unable to choose a primary data set for fitting the \civ $R-L$ relationship.

-The tension between the slope of the high and low redshift is manifest in an apparent `levelling out' of the $R-L$ relation at high redshift (Fig.~\ref{fig:RL-all-data}, bottom panel).
-This is easiest to see when plotting the residuals against the `high-$z$' fit (our `grouping~\ref{enum: civ_group_1})').
-As shown in Fig.~\ref{fig:Residuals-CIV}, high luminosity / redshift sources give unmistakably and consistently higher lags than the lower luminosity / redshift data.
+The tension between the slope of the high and low redshift is manifest in an apparent `levelling out' of the $R-L$ relation at high redshift (Figure~\ref{fig:RL-all-data}, bottom panel).
+This is best illustrated when examining the relationship between the residuals and the `high-$z$' fit (our `grouping~\ref{enum: civ_group_1})').
+As shown in Figure~\ref{fig:Residuals-CIV}, high luminosity / redshift sources give unmistakably and consistently higher lags than the lower luminosity / redshift data.

 This nonlinear $R-L$ relationship for \civ may have a physical basis, such as distant AGN having higher accretion rates, which have been associated with lower lags \citep[e.g.][]{Du_2015, HBETA_Hu_2021}.
 A simpler explanation lies in describing this as a selection effect: more luminous AGN have longer rest-frame lags, stretched further at high redshift by time dilation, and are therefore more likely to have lags that exceed the length of the survey.
-This induces a selection effect in which high redshift / luminosity sources are biased downwards from the true population distribution. \civ sources are often the most distant, and consequently the most luminous, and so their observations are the most likely to be hampered by this effect.
+This induces a selection effect in which high redshift / luminosity sources are biased downwards from the true population distribution as the finite survey length imposes a ceiling on what observer-frame lags can be recovered. \civ sources are often the most distant, and consequently the most luminous and associated with the longest observer-frame lags, and so their observations are the most impacted by this effect.

 Coupled with recovery rates and quality cuts, the exact effects of this under-sampling of high lag sources is difficult to characterise, as it interacts with the entire observational and analysis pipeline.
 A complete treatment would require modelling the underlying source population, survey selection, and the entire analysis chain including quality cuts.
 Though not intractable, this is an involved task, particularly when trying to unify multiple surveys and studies.